How can I enable/disable mutual TLS after I installed Istio?

 istioctl tool provides an option for this purpose.
 You can do:

-$ istioctl authn tls-check httpbin.default.svc.cluster.local HOST:PORT STATUS SERVER CLIENT AUTHN POLICY DESTINATION RULE httpbin.default.svc.cluster.local:8080 OK mTLS mTLS default/ default/default
+$ istioctl authn tls-check $CLIENT_POD httpbin.default.svc.cluster.local HOST:PORT STATUS SERVER CLIENT AUTHN POLICY DESTINATION RULE httpbin.default.svc.cluster.local:8000 OK mTLS mTLS default/ default/istio-system

 Refer to Verify mutual TLS configuration for more information.